Velveeta Mac and Cheese is the ultimate classic, creamy, cheesy comfort food that is sure to be a hit with your entire family!

 Nutrition

 - Cheeses: You can add extra cheese to the cheese sauce mix to alter the flavor of Velveeta Mac and Cheese.
-Try American cheese, mild cheddar cheese, sharp cheddar cheese, Pepper Jack cheese, or Monterey Jack cheese.
+Try American, mild or sharp cheddar, Pepper Jack, or Monterey Jack cheese.
 You can use either grated cheese or cut cubes from a block of cheese.
 After cooking the recipe, you can also add crumbles of blue cheese as a cheese topping, or sprinkle extra shredded cheese on top.

 - Seasonings: You can also add seasonings like onion powder, garlic powder, black pepper, or red pepper flakes to the creamy sauce.
 Onion powder and garlic powder would especially make a great combo to add to this recipe.

 - Broccoli Mac: Mac and cheese tastes great with a broccoli side.
-However, you could also add the broccoli florets directly into the pasta recipe.
-Cooking the broccoli florets with Mac and Cheese is a great way to get your kids eating vegetables.
+You could also add the broccoli florets directly into the pasta recipe.
+Mixing the broccoli florets with Mac and Cheese is a great way to get your kids eating vegetables.

 - Cheeseburger Mac: Make a full meal out of Mac and Cheese by adding cooked ground beef into the mixture at the end.
 Then serve on plates or bowls along with a side salad or your favorite Roasted Vegetables to round out your meal.